ClusterHQ/flocker/docs/gettinginvolved/plugins.rst

 Dataset Backend Plugins
 =======================

-Flocker supports pluggable storage backends; this document will teach you how to implement such a backend, with a particular focus on block device backends.
+Flocker supports pluggable storage backends; this document will teach you how to implement block device backends.
+If you have any questions not addressed by this document please get in touch with us, e.g. Stopping by the ``#clusterhq`` channel on ``irc.freenode.net`` or filing an issue at https://github.com/ClusterHQ/flocker.

 Block device backends
 =====================